Kubernetes-Based Deployment of a Super Validator node

 Logging into the SV UI

-The SV UI also presents the status of your global domain node.
+The SV UI also presents the status of your global synchronizer node.
 To see it, click on the “Domain Node Status” tab.

 Observing the Canton Coin Scan UI